pubnub/pubnub-mcp-server/resources/sdk_docs/php_channel-groups.md

-# Channel Groups API – PHP SDK
+# Channel Groups API – PHP SDK (condensed)

-Channel Groups bundle multiple channels under a single name.
+Channel groups bundle many channels under a single name.
-• Subscribe only (publish directly to each channel).
+• Subscribe only – publishing must be done on individual channels.
-• All operations require the **Stream Controller** add-on (enable in Admin Portal).
+• All operations below require the **Stream Controller** add-on to be enabled for your keys.

 ---

-## Add Channels
+## Add channels

 Maximum 200 channels per call.